 About

-For a (literal) bird’s eye view of the places where I have worked, studied or given talks, check out this interactive map.
+For a (literal) bird’s eye view of some of the places where I have worked, studied or given talks, check out this interactive map.

 Research

-Since 2022, my research has focused on trustworthy AI, first studying ensemble pruning as a way to improve both accuracy and interpretability of tree ensembles; then I developed my own model tree algorithm (TRUST
+Since 2022, my research has focused on trustworthy AI, first studying ensemble pruning as a way to improve both accuracy and interpretability of tree ensembles; then I developed my own model tree algorithm (TRUST), displaying excellent accuracy coupled with unparalleled interpretability.
+If you’d like to learn more, check out my preprint, presented at the 22nd Pacific Rim International Conference on Artificial Intelligence (PRICAI 2025) and published in Springer Nature.

 Selected Publications